 Before handling requisitions, the control activity in the procurement process requires authorization.
 The permission guarantees that the request accurately reflects the unit's needs making it and that it is in the organization's best interests.

 The procurement office can now begin the search for possible suppliers once you know the demand.
-Typically, for the purchase of routine items, the company will have a list of potential suppliers from which to choose from using previous interactions.
+Typically, for the purchase of routine items, the company will have a list of potential suppliers from which to choose using previous

 You can now finalize your purchase order after sending your contract to your supplier.
-Your purchase order is a document that should contain a full description of the product or service, total expense, quantity, and the workflow approval.
+Your purchase order is a document that should contain a full description of the product or service, total expense, quantity, and workflow approval.